madelinezL/Data-Science-General-Notes/Generative AI/generative ai.md

   * CNN - image processing
   * Transformer - sequential data, language translation, text classification, summarization, speech recognition, time series forecasting
   * RNN - NLP, speech recognition, time series forecasting, sentiment analysis, and music generation
-  * GNN - image, transformer
+  * GNN (Generative Adversarial Networks) - image, transformer
 * Natural Language Processing
 * Computer Vision
   * Use AI and CS to enable computers to interpret and understand visual information, such as image processing, pattern recognition, object detection, image segmentation, feature extraction, 3D reconstruction, scene understanding, etc.
+  * Examples: Generation, Style Transfer, Image Enhancement
+  * Diffusion Models: a mathematical model used to explain and predict the spread of info, behavior, or phenomena through a population over time.
+It is trained to generate a denoised or realistic image from a noisy starting image.